 Pan, Kokopelli, Krishna, Jethro Tull

-Type 6 Capricornus as a goat and a human, between a double-headed figure and a flute player (see lower down; Canada, Kokopelli.
-Mindprint analysis by Edmond Furter).
-The double-header, perhaps head-butters or wrestlers, or a figure with six legs, is at 8 Scorpius or the galactic centre, and the flautist is at 5 Aquarius21, a type prone to sharing and swopping attributes (see theme 5).
-Krishna, Pan, Kokopelli and other flute players as lord of animals and forest appear in rock art in the Americas, Zimbabwe and India.
-Ian Anderson, composer and flautist of jazz rock band Jethro Tull, is possibly an incarnation of Krishna, or at least unconsciously started expressing the repertoire; chromatic music of close-fitting notes, arpeggio slides, meditative riffs, standing on one leg, hairy, popular with goat herdesses, and campaigning for forest preservation.
+Type 6 Exile or Capricornus as a goat and a human, between a double-headed character and a flute player, both features of type 6 (see Kokopelli in Canada below).
+The double-header, perhaps head-butters or wrestlers, or a figure with six legs, is at type 8 Healer or Scorpius, or type 7g Galactic Centre; and the flautist is at type 5b Priest or Aquarius, a type prone to sharing and swopping features (see theme 5 in Mindprint).
+Krishna, Pan, Kokopelli and other flute players as forest lords appear in rock art in the Americas, Africa (including Zimbabwe) and India.
+Ian Anderson, composer and flautist of jazz rock band Jethro Tull, is possibly an incarnation of Krishna, or at least subconsciously started expressing the repertoire; chromatic music of close-fitting notes, arpeggio slides, meditative riffs, standing on one leg, hairy, popular with goat herdesses, and campaigning for forest preservation.

 Anderson discovered on a concert tour of India that “They thought I was making fun of Krishna and I had to explain that I had no idea that Krishna did this… I discovered that I was not the only one-legged flute player on earth.”
 (Ian Anderson; Jethro Tull, Living with the past, DVD EREDV266, Eagle Vision).
 A bagpipe with lilting tunes over a set of drones is also a kind of Pan music.

-Type 5 Aquarius21 is dominant, with a 6 Capricornus trunk (see a similar figure with large genitals in the USA California Piedra Pintada copy at theme 5, also linked to 6).
-Some 6 Capricornus types have Pinocchio noses doubling as flutes.
+Type 5b Priest or Aquarius is dominant here, with a type 6 Exile or Capricornus trunk (proboscis.
+See a similar figure with large genitals instead, in the USA California Piedra Pintada copy at theme 5 in Mindprint).
+Some 6 types have Pinocchio noses doubling as flutes.

-Celestial polar markers on Pan’s genitals and hip damaged by flaking) tag the inspiration to Age Pisces-Aquarius.
+Celestial polar markers on Pan’s genitals and hip damaged by flaking) tag the inspiration in this rock art work, to Age Pisces-Aquarius.
 The horizontal plane tags for Age Aquarius.
 This poor copy of a damaged image demonstrates the order and focus that mindprint brings to apparent doodling chaos, and the window it opens on the human subconscious.